YeshwantBhat/GettingCleaningData/CodeBook.md

 09 tGravityAccmeanZ - Mean value of Gravity acceleration  in Z-Axis and time domain.

-10 tGravityAccstdX
+10 tGravityAccstdX  - Mean value of std of Gravity acceleration  in X-Axis and time domain.

-11 tGravityAccstdY
+11 tGravityAccstdY  - Mean value of std of Gravity acceleration  in Y-Axis and time domain.

-12 tGravityAccstdZ
+12 tGravityAccstdZ -  Mean value of std of Gravity acceleration  in Z-Axis and time domain.

-13 tBodyAccJerkmeanX
+13 tBodyAccJerkmeanX - Mean value of Body  acceleration jerk  in X-Axis and time domain.

-14 tBodyAccJerkmeanY
+14 tBodyAccJerkmeanY - Mean value of Body  acceleration jerk  in Y-Axis and time domain.

-15 tBodyAccJerkmeanZ
+15 tBodyAccJerkmeanZ - Mean value of Body  acceleration jerk  in Z-Axis and time domain.

 16 tBodyAccJerkstdX